christopher-hakkaart/nextflow/docs/workflow.md

 When calling the workflow, the output can be accessed using the `out` property, i.e. `my_workflow.out`.

-If an output is assigned to a name, the name can be used to reference the output from the calling workflow.
-For example:
+If an output is assigned to a name, the name can be used to reference the output from the calling workflow:

 ```nextflow
 workflow my_workflow {